-The trucking industry has had mandates from the National Highway Traffic Safety Administration (NHTSA) and Federal Motor Carrier Safety Administration (FMCSA) , which has many safety directives for trucking companies and their truck drivers to follow when operating their commercial vehicles, how they maintain their commercial truck and tractor trailer, how they should interact with passenger vehicles on the road, and have rules in place to avoid a trucker driving too many long hours or having driver error such as distracted driving, that can lead to a car accident.
+The trucking industry has mandates from the National Highway Traffic Safety Administration (NHTSA) and Federal Motor Carrier Safety Administration (FMCSA).
+These mandates have many safety directives for trucking companies and their truck drivers to follow when operating their commercial vehicles and how they maintain their commercial trucks and tractor-trailer.
+It should impact how they interact with passenger vehicles on the road.
+They have also established rules to prevent a trucker from driving for too many long hours and suffering from driver fatigue or driver error, such as distracted driving (a common cause of semi-truck accidents & car accidents).